-- Start the engine. - Check for oil, coolant, fuel, air and exhaust leakages. - Tighten or change leaking connections.
-Check the overflow holes (1) which show whether the O-rings between the cylinder liner and crankcase are leaking, see drawing. - a) If coolant is leaking out, the two upper O-rings are leaking. - b) If oil is leaking out, the lower O-ring is leaking.
+- Start the engine. - Check for oil, coolant, fuel, air and exhaust leakage. - Tighten or change leaking connections.
+Check the overflow holes (1) (below the side covers) which show whether the O rings between the cylinder liners and crankcase are leaking, refer to illustration. - a) If coolant is evident, the O-ring is leaking. - b) If oil is running out, the liner shelf is leaking. - Check that the coolant pump drain hole (2) is not clogged, refer to illustration.
+If there is leakage, renew the pump seal or the coolant pump assembly.